 Do you have a party planned and are expecting a lot of guests?
 With a smart door lock, you don’t have to interrupt a conversation to walk to the door to let your guests in.
 You have to do is open the door via the app and your guests can let themselves in.
 The LOQED Touch Smart Lock also has the “Open house” mode.
 AIn this mode anyone can open the door with one touch of the touch-sensitive buttons on the smart lock.

 Various tests have been done in collaboration with parcel deliverers.
-Situation sketch: You're not at home while your parcel deliverer is at the door.
-He now must ring the bell at a few houses and wait and see if a neighbour is friendly enough to open the door and accept your package for you.
+Situation sketch: You’re not at home while your parcel deliverer is at the door.
+He now must ring the bell at a few houses and wait and see if a neighbor is friendly enough to open the door and accept your package for you.
 Now you have to pick up the package from your neighbors and hope they are at home.
 Chances are, it will take a couple tries before you can pick up the package and finally open it.

 A smart lock in combination with a smart doorbell makes everything just a bit easier.
-Not only for you but also for the delivery person.
+Not only for you, but also for the delivery person.
 The delivery person rings the doorbell, you can now see who is at the door via an app and open your door.
 And that while being at work.
 The postal worker puts the package in the hallway and closes the door behind him.
-This way, the mail deliverer finishes his round faster and you no longer have go to the neighbors to pick up the package after working hours.
+This way, the mail deliverer finishes his round faster, and you no longer have to go to the neighbors to pick up the package after working hours.

 It is not only an advantage for parcel deliverers but also a godsend for meal delivery services such as Hello Fresh.
 Or how about your service engineer who is coming to repair something in your home.
 This way you no longer must take time off from work and wait at home for the service engineer finish the repair.
 We de recommend combining a smart lock with a camera, so that you can keep an eye on who is coming in.